Battery Workforce Challenge

 Thomas (Mike) Hobson

-Vocational School Faculty Advisor
+Vocational Faculty Advisor

-Associate’s Degree of Applied Technology and Automotive Service Technology from Bessemer State Technical College, as well as a Bachelor of Science in Technical Education from Athens State College.
-In addition, Mr. Hobson is an ASE Certified Master technician with more than 25 years of experience and is an L1 Advanced Engine Performance Specialist, an L3 Light Duty Hybrid & Electric Vehicle Specialist, and holds an APPQMR Certification.
-He is excited to bring his years of experience to this competition.
+Thomas Hobson is an Automotive Services Technology Instructor and the Construction/Transportation Division Chair for Shelton State.
+He earned an Associate’s Degree of Applied Technology and Automotive Service Technology from Bessemer State Technical College, as well as a Bachelor of Science in Technical Education from Athens State College.
+Mr. Hobson is an ASE Certified Master technician with more than 25 years of experience and is excited to bring his years of experience to this competition.

 thobson@sheltonstate.edu